safderalimd01/P1.PY.FLSK.L01.P01/Readme.md

 # FOR UBUNTU (use ubuntu command prompt)
-## Required tools: you must have mysql workbecnh, mysql local server and postman tools already installed on your computer
+Required tools: you must have mysql workbench, mysql local server and postman tools already installed on your computer

 ## STEP 1: install python
 #### NOTE: type below command in ubuntu command prompt